magicznyleszek/hashtabber/README.md

-# HashTabber
+# hashTabber

-This is a simple hash-driven tabbed navigation system.
+This is a simple JavaScript plugin for hashchange-driven tabbed navigation system.
 I was constantly in need of those, so I finally made a kinda-plugin.
-It uses some JavaScript and SCSS.

 You can read more at [hashtabber.smutnyleszek.com](http://hashtabber.smutnyleszek.com).